Loway/OpenQueueMetricsAddOns/flantel-wallboard/README.md

 Installing
 ----------
 Copy the PHP file on your server and edit its config variables.
-To be properly documented.

 Usage istructions